Resistor ladder: Analog-to-digital conversion

-A string of many, often equally dimensioned, resistors connected between two reference voltages is a resistor string ladder network.
-The resistors act as voltage dividers between the referenced voltages.
 Each tap of the string generates a different voltage, which can be compared with another voltage: this is the basic principle of a flash ADC (analog-to-digital converter).
-Often a voltage is converted to a current, enabling the possibility to use an R–2R ladder network.
+The main disadvantage is that this architecture requires $2^n$ comparators, one for each resistor; and this number cannot be reduced by using an R-2R network because such a network would not have separate outputs for each voltage.